- Energy

 -

 Trade School.
-Not everyone who works in electric utilities needs a university education.
-However, many blue-collar positions need some sort of training in the trades.
-Many trade schools also offer apprenticeships which help further career opportunities.
+Not everyone in electric utilities needs a university education.
+Many blue-collar positions require training from trade schools, which often provide apprenticeships to boost career prospects.

 -